gradle/gradle/design-docs/publication-model.md

 In this step, the POM generation for a publication is moved out of the `publish` tasks and into a separate task.

-1. Add `GeneratePomFile` task type.
-Takes a `Pom` as input and generated a `pom.xml` from this.
+1. Add `GenerateMavenPom` task type.
+Takes a `MavenPom` instance and `destination` file as input.
+Generates a `pom.xml` from this.
-2. The `maven-publish` task adds a rule to define a `generate${publication}MetaData` task for each publication of type `MavenPublication` that is added to the publications container.
+2. The `maven-publish` task adds a rule to define a `generate${publication}Pom` task for each publication of type `MavenPublication` that is added to the publications container.
+3. Provide a PublishArtifact as output that is added to the `publishableFiles` of the respective `MavenPublication`.
+4. Change `MavenPublicationInternal` so it is not Buildable.
+All dependency wiring is done via `getPublishableArtifacts`.
+5. Update DSL docs for new task
+6. Update user guide to mention how to generate the POM file for a publication

-Running `gradle generateMavenMetaData` would generate the `pom.xml` for the default Maven publication.
+Running `gradle generateMavenPom` would generate the `pom.xml` for the default Maven publication.

 ### Test cases

+TBD

 ## Customising the Maven and Ivy publication identifier